Excel Conditional Formatting Formula with IF

 Excel Conditional Formatting Formula with Multiple IF Statements

-• In the end, we can see the cell containing “F” is colored.
+• You can now see the cell containing “F” is colored.

-3. Excel Formula with IF & COUNTA Functions in Conditional Formatting
+Method 3 – Using IF and COUNTA Functions in Excel Conditional Formatting

-Here we have a dataset in which range B5:B9 contains the name of the products and range C5:C9 contains their delivery status for Day 1.
-We are going to see that if the count of the “Delivered” in range C5:C9 is the same as the count of the products in range B5:B9, then Cell C11 containing DONE text will appear in color.
-We will use the Excel COUNTA function wrapped in the IF function with the Conditional Formatting.
+Here we have a dataset in which range B5:B9 contains product names and range C5:C9 contains their delivery status for Day 1.
+We are going to see that if the count of the “Delivered” in range C5:C9 is the same as the count of the products in range B5:B9, which will then format the cell C11 containing DONE to get a color.

 Excel Formula with IF & COUNTA Functions in Conditional Formatting

-• First, select Cell C11 and go to the Home tab.
+• Select cell C11 and go to the Home tab.

 • Click on the Conditional Formatting drop-down.